This page (Page

 Island for more pictures!

-suggestions give you freedom to let your imagination soar!
-Just
+stage suggestions give you freedom to let your imagination

-because its easy doesnt mean its not good.
+soar!
+Just because its easy doesnt mean its

-invited everyone to dress up for a Pirate Party.
+costumes, Sarah invited everyone to dress up for a Pirate Party.

 Presto!

-Instant set and costumes that cost almost nothing and make the most
+Instant set and costumes that cost almost nothing and

 "stress-free and "fun make the end result more